ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/nature/workbook/index.md

 {{#wb-req item="4d1" requirement="Collect and identify either in the field or through photographs 10 species of insects or spiders."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+*Photos may be those taken with your own equipment or gathered from other sources.*

 {{#wb-req item="4d2" requirement="Hatch an insect from the pupa or cocoon; OR hatch adults from nymphs; OR keep larvae until they form pupae or cocoons; OR keep a colony of ants or bees through one season."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}